Office of Labor-Management Standards (OLMS)

 On July 1, 2016, the Office of Management and Budget approved the Office of Labor-Management Standards’ (OLMS) revisions to the information collection request 1245-0003, as well as the Form LM-2, LM-3, and LM-4 Labor Organization Annual Report instructions.
 See the approved collection at http://www.reginfo.gov/public/do/PRAViewICR?ref_nbr=201604-1245-001.

 These changes require filers of the Form LM-3 and Form LM-4 to submit the reports electronically, and offer them temporary and continuing hardship exemptions when electronic filing will cause undue burden or expense.
 The changes also modify the hardship exemption process for Form LM-2 filers, by eliminating the continuing hardship exemption for Form LM-2 filers.
-Please see the revised Form LM-2 instructions; Form LM-3 and Form LM-3 instructions; and Form LM-4 and Form LM-4 instructions.
+Please see the Form LM-2, LM-3, and LM-4 Labor Organization Annual Reports page.

 There are many benefits to electronic filing.
 Electronic reporting contains error checking and trapping functionality, as well as online, context-sensitive help, which improves the completeness and accuracy of the reporting.
 Electronic filing is more efficient for reporting entities, results in more immediate availability of the reports on the agency’s public disclosure website, and improves the efficiency of OLMS in processing the reports and in reviewing them for reporting compliance.
 In contrast, paper reports must be scanned and processed for data entry before they can be posted online for disclosure, which delays their availability for public review.

-OLMS will provide a process for all labor union filers to apply for a temporary hardship exemption, whereby filers may apply for additional time to complete the report electronically, provided that they temporarily submit paper forms in the interim.
+OLMS provides a temporary hardship exemption process, whereby filers receive an additional ten business days to complete the report electronically, provided that they temporarily submit paper forms in the interim by their filing due date.
 Additionally, Form LM-3 and Form LM-4 filers can apply for a continuing hardship exemption, which permits filers to delay electronic filing for as long as a year.
 Previously, the largest unions, filers of Form LM-2, were also permitted a continuing hardship exemption, but this option has been eliminated.

-The mandatory Form LM-3 and Form LM-4 electronic filing, as well as the changes to the Form LM-2 hardship process, will be applicable to fiscal years beginning on or after January 1, 2017.
-Please visit the Form LM-3 and Form LM-4 pages on the OLMS website, as well as the Form LM-2 hardship process page, for information on the current forms and methods of filing.
+The mandatory Form LM-3 and Form LM-4 electronic filing, as well as the changes to the Form LM-2 hardship process, became applicable to fiscal years beginning on or after January 1, 2017.
+Please visit the Form LM-2, LM-3, and LM-4 Labor Organization Annual Reports page on the OLMS website, as well as the hardship process page, for additional information.

 For Further Information Contact: Andrew R. Davis, Chief of the Division of Interpretations and Standards, Office of Labor-Management Standards, U.S. Department of Labor, 200 Constitution Avenue N.W., Room N-5609, Washington, DC 20210, firstname.lastname@example.org, (202) 693-0123 (this is not a toll-free number), (800) 877-8339 (TTY/TDD).